 Take account of the international impacts of UK domestic policy decisions and the UK’s obligations under international law, including in respect of human rights

 UK policies on migration will have collateral effects, affecting the global flow of migrants and the impact on other destination countries.
-Migration policies also affect the economies and development of countries which are sources of migrants, including in “draining” skilled workers and reducing remittances from emigrants, which can have an important role in their own domestic economies.
+Migration policies also have positive and negative effects on the economies and development of countries which are sources of immigration.
+For instance, attracting migrants may “drain” skilled workers from those countries, while restrictions on immigration can reduce remittances home from emigrants, which can be important to their own domestic economies.
 A perception that the UK is “pulling up the drawbridge” as a result of limits on immigration may also affect the UK’s international standing and reputation.

 No policy should adversely affect the UK’s ability to meet its legal and moral responsibilities for asylum seekers and refugees under international treaties.
 All policies should be non-discriminatory and domestic policies intended to address population must respect the human rights of UK citizens and residents.